jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 < That shorthand: what if the actual reference target is two capsules up? >

-This section apart from covering the selection execution flow procedure also explains a lot about execution flow in general, not just selection, specifically about clauses.
+This section apart from covering the selection execution flow command also explains a lot about execution flow in general, not just selection, specifically about clauses.

-__Select__ and __If__ statements are both accomplished by calling the __Selection__ execution flow procedure.
+__Select__ and __If__ statements are both accomplished by calling the __Selection__ execution flow command.
 The difference between an __If__ and a __Select__ is that a __Select__ first defines the beginning of the expression to evaluate and then a list of endings for the expression.
 Each beginning-ending combination is treated as a separate __If__.

-The __Selection__ execution flow procedure takes 4 kinds of procedure references:
+The __Selection__ execution flow command takes 4 kinds of command references:

 - __Select__
 - __If__
 - __Then__
 - __Else__

-I call all of these procedure references *clauses*.
+I call all of these command references *clauses*.
 Not all clauses might be filled in.

 If the __Select__ clause isn’t filled in then there’s only one __If__ clause, one __Then__ clause and one __Else__ clause: